Led-adel-pilot/CogniGuide/README.md

     - JSON POST with `{ markdown: string, numCards?: number }` (existing behavior) to synthesize flashcards from Markmap markdown.
 Streaming supported when `?stream=1` and emits NDJSON lines.
     - `FormData` POST with one or more `files` and optional `prompt` to generate flashcards directly from uploaded content (PDF/DOCX/PPTX/TXT/MD and images).
 Documents are parsed with `lib/document-parser.ts`; images are attached for multimodal OCR/diagram understanding.
 Streaming supported via NDJSON.
 *   Returns `{ title?: string, cards: { question: string, answer: string }[] }`.
+*   Model selection mirrors the mind map endpoint: requests use the `GEMINI_MODEL_FAST` value by default, while smart mode (`GEMINI_MODEL_SMART`) is reserved for paid plans and consumes 2.2× credits before deduction.
 *   The prompt instructs the model to emit a strict JSON object; the handler defensively extracts a JSON object from the response.
 *   Saving: when a user is authenticated, the UI saves generated flashcards to Supabase with the original mind map markdown snapshot, derived title, and the JSON array of cards.
 *   Retrieval: when `MindMapModal` opens for a given markdown, it first looks in an in-memory cache; if not found, it checks `localStorage` using a SHA‑256 hash of the markdown for an instant hit; if still not found and the user is signed in, it queries Supabase (`flashcards`) by `user_id` and `title` only (newest `created_at`) to avoid sending the full markdown over the network.
 On success, it mirrors the deck into `localStorage` and updates it with the Supabase `id` after save.